The electric grid is essential to all of our lives

 “A recurring cause in many blackouts has been vegetation-related outages.
 In fact, one of the initiating causes of the 2003 Northeast blackout was inadequate vegetation management practices that led to tree contact.”

 NERC’s annual funding is provided through assessments to the entities that it regulates.
 Moreover, although technically anybody can become a “member” of NERC, the membership structure stacks the deck in favor of the electric industry as far as the election of NERC’s “independent trustees” (the board that governs NERC).
 NERC accomplishes this shell-game by assigning all members to one of 12 groups.
 According to NERC rules:

-“Each member will join only 1 of 12 industry sectors and be eligible for selection as a sector representative on the NERC Member Representatives Committee (MRC).
+“Each member will join only 1 of 13 industry sectors, members of sectors 1-12 elect sector representatives on the NERC Member Representatives Committee (MRC).
 The MRC elects NERC’s independent trustees, votes on amendments to the bylaws, and provides advice and recommendations to the Board with respect to the development of annual budgets, business plans and funding mechanisms, and other matters pertinent to the purpose and operations of NERC.”

 1. Investor-owned utility

 3. Cooperative utility